Wiznet/W7500/W7500x_Library_Examples/Projects/Peripheral_Examples/SSP/SD_Card_LED/readme.md

-#SSP Loopback example
+#SSP SDcard_LED example
 ******************************************************************************
 (C) COPYRIGHT 2015 WIZnet Co.,Ltd.

-  * file    : SSP/Loopback/readme.md
+  * file    : SSP/SD_Card_LED/readme.md
   * author  : IOP Team
   * version : V1.0.0
   * date    : 1-May-2015
-  * brief   : Description of the SSP Loopback example.
+  * brief   : Description of the SSP SD_Card_LED example.

 ******************************************************************************

 THE PRESENT FIRMWARE WHICH IS FOR GUIDANCE ONLY AIMS AT PROVIDING CUSTOMERS WITH CODING INFORMATION REGARDING THEIR PRODUCTS IN ORDER FOR THEM TO SAVE TIME.
 AS A RESULT, WIZNET SHALL NOT BE HELD LIABLE FOR ANY DIRECT, INDIRECT OR CONSEQUENTIAL DAMAGES WITH RESPECT TO ANY CLAIMS ARISING FROM THE CONTENT OF SUCH FIRMWARE AND/OR THE USE MADE BY CUSTOMERS OF THE CODING INFORMATION CONTAINED HEREIN IN CONNECTION WITH THEIR PRODUCTS.

 ******************************************************************************

 ### Example Description

-This example provides a description of how to set a communication between two SSPs in MO mode and performs a transfer from Master to Slave by Interrnal Loopback.
+This example provides a description of how to set a communication to SDCard.

-SSP0 is configured as master and SSP1 as slave both are with 16bit data size.
+SDCard is configured SSP1 as master are with 8bit data size.

-After enabling both SSPs, the first data from set value 0x50 followed by the first data send by the master.
-The same procedure is done for the remaining data to transfer except the last ones.
+After enabling both SSP1, the first single data block to transfer Buffer Block Tx except the last ones. block size is 512 and receive Buffer Block Rx read to SDCard except the last ones.

-Last data from SSP0 transmit buffer is save to SSP1 receive buffer.
+Once the transfer is completed a comparison is done and TransferStatus1 gives the data transfer status for each data transfer direction where it is PASSED if transmitted and received data are the same otherwise it is FAILED.
+After check of TransferStatus1, if Status is PASSED LED ON BLUE and if Status is FAILED LED ON RED.

+After single data block test, the second multi block data to transfer Buffer MultiBlock Tx except the last ones. block size is 512 * 32 and receive Buffer MultiBlock Rx read to SDCard except the last ones.

-Once the transfer is completed a comparison is done and TransferStatus gives the data transfer status for each data transfer direction where it is PASSED if transmitted and received data are the same otherwise it is FAILED.
+Once the transfer is completed a comparison is done and TransferStatus2 gives the data transfer status for each data transfer direction where it is PASSED if transmitted and received data are the same otherwise it is FAILED.
-After check of TransferStatus, if Status is PASSED LED ON GREEN and if Status is FAILED LED ON RED.
+After check of TransferStatus2, if Status is PASSED LED ON GREEN and if Status is FAILED LED ON RED.

 ______________________________________________________________________________